-Sounds simple like any fool could do this, but actually there is far more to buying your first motorhome than you might expect.
-There are some choices that might seem obvious at the start of the process but you might be surprised by how these change as you navigate the purchase of the motorhome.
+Sounds simple like any fool could do this, but actually, there is far more to buying your first motorhome than you might expect.
+Some choices might seem evident at the start of the process, but you might be surprised by how these change as you navigate the purchase of the motorhome.

 One of the most important things to ask yourself is what are we going to use this motorhome for.
-If you are going to live and travel the country then you probably have a completely set of requirements to those people who just want to head away for the odd weekend and holiday once a year.
+If you are going to live and travel the country, then you probably have a complete set of requirements to those people who just want to head away for the odd weekend and holiday once a year.

-What are the most important things to you and just because they are important to you doesn’t mean that they are important to your partner (if you have one)
+What are the most important things to you and just because they are relevant to you doesn’t mean that they are essential to your partner (if you have one)

-- Money: The root of evil and source of countless arguments but a budget is probably the most important thing to sort out.
+- Money: The root of evil and the source of countless arguments but a budget is probably the most important thing to sort out.
 This will allow you to eliminate vast numbers of motorhomes both above and below your intended budget.
-Of course you may want to review things as you move along although it’s important not to overstretch yourselves.
+Of course, you may want to review things as you move along, although it’s important not to overstretch yourselves.

 - Space and headroom: how much usable space do you need can you fit around each other inside the motorhome and if you are over 180cm tall what is the headroom like.

-- Number of Beds: Sometimes its easy to make assumptions like there are only the two of us so one bed will be fine.
-However what happens if someone wants/needs to come away with you.
-Is there provision to make up another bed.
-Also motorhomes with more than one bed are easier to resell.
+- Number of Beds: Sometimes, its easy to make assumptions like there are only the two of us so one bed will be fine.
+However, what happens if someone wants/needs to come away with you.
+Is there a provision to make up another bed.
+Also, motorhomes with more than one bed are easier to resell.